MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/simulation/display/stream (GET/WebSocket)**

 Request a simulation video stream containing the content rendered to the system display when in 'Simulation' mode.
-A simple format descriptor header will be sent initially, followed by H.264-encoded textures, each preceded by a header indicating the eye index and texture size.
+A simple format descriptor header will be sent initially, followed by H.264-encoded textures, with each preceded by a header indicating the eye index and texture size.

 ## Perception Simulation Playback